 What are the Defensive Strokes in Table Tennis?

 Learning defensive strokes is of great importance for those whose aim is to be defensive players.
-And for the attackers, it is also important to learn the defensive strokes as it creates the opportunity for an attacking stroke.
+For the attackers, it is also important to learn the defensive strokes as it creates the opportunity for an attacking stroke.

 When there are two attackers in a table tennis game, in many situations, one of them is bound to go for the defensive mode to continue the rally.

 You can’t opt for the attacking strokes right from the beginning.
-Like, when you are returning a low heavy backspin short serve, you have no choice rather go for a defensive push shot.
+Like, when you are returning a low heavy backspin short serve, you have no choice but to go for a defensive push shot.
 Also, the proper execution of a defensive stroke creates the opportunity for a killer attacking shot.

 In general, the defensive table tennis strokes are of four types.